danfuzz/samizdat/doc/language-guide/a01-samizdat-0.md

 results causing failure, not wraparound.

-In the surface syntax, base 10 is the only recognized form for int constants.
+In the surface syntax, base 10 is the only recognized form for int constants in Layer 0.
 Layer 2 introduces syntax for hexadecimal and binary int constants.

-In the surface syntax, underscores are not recognized as digit spacers in int literals.
+In the Layer 0 surface syntax, underscores are not recognized as digit spacers in int literals.
+Layer 2 introduces this syntax.

 #### Strings